-- b. satisfying themselves that the research proposal or protocol has been submitted for appropriate independent expert ('peer') review and revised in light of that review; - satisfying themselves that, if expected or required, the proposal has been submitted for review by and obtained approval from a research ethics committee and any other relevant approval bodies; - d. satisfying themselves that everyone involved in the conduct of the research is qualified by education, training and experience, or otherwise competent, to discharge their roles in the project; - e. satisfying themselves that the information given to potential participants is in a suitable format and is clear and relevant to their participation in the research and, where consent is required, to their decision-making about taking part in the research; - f. adhering to the agreed arrangements for making information about the research publicly available before it starts (unless a deferral is agreed by or on behalf of the research ethics committee); - g. adhering to the agreed arrangements for making data and tissue accessible, with adequate consent and privacy safeguards, in a timely manner after the research has finished; - h. starting the research only once the sponsor has confirmed that everything is ready for it to begin; - adhering to the agreed procedures and arrangements for reporting (e.g. progress reports, safety reports) and for monitoring the research, including its conduct, the participants' safety and well-being and the ongoing suitability of the approved proposal or protocol in light of adverse events or other developments; and
+- b. satisfying themselves that the research proposal or protocol has been submitted for appropriate independent expert ('peer') review (For educational research, the chief investigator will be a supervisor who may provide an appropriate level of review) and revised in light of that review; - c. satisfying themselves that, if expected or required, the proposal has been submitted for review by and obtained approval from a research ethics committee and any other relevant approval bodies; - d. satisfying themselves (For multi-site projects, this may be delegated to the principal investigator at each research site) that everyone involved in the conduct of the research is qualified by education, training (Training should be appropriate and proportionate to the type of research undertaken, and should cover the responsibilities of researchers set out in relevant legislation and standards - HRA Researcher Suitability and Training page) that everyone involved in the conduct of the research is qualified by education, training and experience, or otherwise competent, to discharge their roles in the project; - e. satisfying themselves that the information given to potential participants is in a suitable format and is clear and relevant to their participation in the research and, where consent is required, to their decision-making about taking part in the research Consent and Participant Information Guidance. - f. adhering to the agreed arrangements (paragraph 8.10) for making information about the research publicly available before it starts (unless a deferral is agreed by or on behalf of the research ethics committee); - g. adhering to the agreed arrangements (paragraph 8.11) for making data and tissue accessible, with adequate consent and privacy safeguards, in a timely manner after the research has finished (Funders or others may set expectations about making data and tissue available); - h. starting the research only once the sponsor has confirmed that everything is ready for it to begin; - adhering to the agreed procedures and arrangements for reporting (e.g. progress reports, safety reports) and for monitoring the research, including its conduct, the participants' safety and well-being and the ongoing suitability of the approved proposal or protocol in light of adverse events or other developments; and - j. adhering to the agreed arrangements for making information about the findings of the research available, including, where appropriate to participants.